bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 spending transaction, no matter how large or complicated the transaction being spent was.

-#### Who benefits?
+### Who benefits?

 Manufacturers and users of hardware wallets are the obvious beneficiaries;
-however this likely also makes it much easier to safely use bitcoin in small embedded devices for "Internet of things" applications.
+however this likely also makes it much easier to safely use Bitcoin in small embedded devices for "Internet of things" applications.

 This benefit is only available when spending transactions sent to segwit enabled addresses (or segwit-via-P2SH addresses).

-#### Further information
+### Further information

  * [BIP 143](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki)

-## Increased security for multisig via Pay-to-script-hash
+## Increased security for multisig via pay-to-script-hash (P2SH)

 Multisig payments currently use P2SH which is secured by the 160-bit HASH160 algorithm (RIPEMD of SHA256).
 However, if one of the signers